Raj of Sarawak: Water transport

-It was during the reign of the Second Rajah that public infrastructure began to be given attention.
+Public infrastructure began to be given attention during the reign Charles Brooke.
 The river systems in Sarawak are not inter-connected.
 As a result, coastal ships were used by the Brooke government to carry merchandise from one river system to another.
-The Brooke government also established a trade route from Kuching to Singapore, using its own ships such as The Royalist, Julia, and The Swift.
-Among the early cargoes were antimony and gold.
-The Borneo Company Limited bought another steamer, which they named the Sir James Brooke, to carry antimony, coal, and sago.
+The Brooke government also established a trade route from Kuching to Singapore, using its own ships such as The Royalist, Julia, and Swift.
+Among the early cargoe was antimony and gold.
+Borneo Company Limited bought another steamer, which they named the Sir James Brooke, to carry antimony, coal, and sago.
 The ships were the link between Sarawak and Singapore.
-Charles Brooke encouraged the Sarawak Chamber of Commerce to set up its own shipping lane to Singapore, offering to sell The Royalist to it.
-In 1875, the "Singapore and Sarawak Steamship Company" was formed and, shortly thereafter, bought The Royalist and the steamer The Rajah Brooke.
+Charles Brooke encouraged the Sarawak Chamber of Commerce to set up its own shipping lane to Singapore, offering to sell the Royalist to it.
+In 1875, the "Singapore and Sarawak Steamship Company" was formed and, shortly thereafter, bought the Royalist and the steamer Rajah Brooke.
 There were complaints that the company provided irregular services to its customers and, in 1908, the Brooke government transferred another two small steamships, the Adeh and Kaka, to the company in expectation of improvement.
 In 1919, Chinese interests bought the company's shares, liquidated it and formed a new company named the "Sarawak Steamship Company".
 The company established shipping lanes linking the Rajang, Limbang, and Baram river systems.
 The Sibu-Singapore shipping lane was started by the company but soon abandoned, being unprofitable.
 The establishment of the shipping lanes by Sarawak Steamship Company allowed the indigenous people to participate in wider markets, thus narrowing the income gap between urban and rural areas in Sarawak.
-The company suffered heavy losses in the trade depression of the 1920s and was acquired by the Singapore-based "Straits Steamship Company".
+The company suffered heavy losses in the trade depression of the 1920s and was acquired by the Singapore-based Straits Steamship Company.
 The company established branches at Sibu and Bintulu and installed agents at other small river ports.